 Which? tests dozens of tumble dryers every year, assessing each model on criteria including how quickly it dries your clothes and how easy it is to use.
 Each model gets a rating for overall energy efficiency, and we also estimate the annual running costs to calculate how much it will add to your energy bills each year - vital information that you won’t find in the shops.

-Most energy-efficient tumble dryers
+Top energy-efficient tumble dryers

 Without reading our expert reviews, you run the risk of buying a tumble dryer that's let down by a poor energy efficiency rating.
 Buying a Which?
 Don't Buy could see you spending more on your annual energy bills than you'd like.
 Below, we've rounded up some Don't Buy condenser tumble dryers to steer clear of.